MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-install-gen2-app.md

 5. Select **Next**.

-6. In the In the **Connect to Premium Capacity Utilization And Metrics** second window, fill in the following fields:
+6. In the **Connect to Premium Capacity Utilization And Metrics** second window, fill in the following fields:

     * **Authentication method** - Select your authentication method.
 The default authentication method is *OAuth2*.